nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 >1a1.
 Task Manager shows an error message<br>
     Use case resumes back to step 1

 1b.
-Timeslot for task is already filled
+Time slot for task is already filled
 >1b1.
-Task manager informs user that timeslot is already filled <br>
+Task manager warns user that time slot clashes <br>
 Use case resumes at step 1